mglantz/advanced-networking-workshop/labs/lab-1/README.md

 ---

-:star: Try set the strange_things variable to something else on the command line, adding this to your ansible-playbook command: -e "strange_things=somethingelse" --limit "clab-lab1-leaf1"
+:star: Try set the strange_thing variable to something else on the command line, adding this to your ansible-playbook command: -e "strange_thing=somethingelse" --limit "clab-lab1-leaf1"

 ---

-:boom: Task 5: Finally you are going to use variable file naming and the fail module.
+:boom: Task 5: Finally you are going to add variable file naming and the fail module to the eos_facts.yml playbook.
 Do this:
 * Load a variable file, using ansible.builtin.include_vars in a task which runs after the eos_facts task.
 * Use the {{ ansible_net_system }} fact (it will be set to "eos") in the name of your vars file.
 * Set the following variable in your vars file: switch_sla: "premium"